 Schools must take immediate action to ensure a victim can continue their education without ongoing sexual discrimination, sexual harassment, or sexual violence.
 Schools may not retaliate against someone filing a complaint and must keep the victim/survivor safe from other reciprocal harassment or behavior.

-Victims and survivors should also be aware that schools have authority to issue a “no contact order” under Title IX to stop the accused assailant from approaching or interacting with the victim/survivor.
+Victims and survivors should also be aware that schools have the authority to issue a “no contact order” under Title IX to stop the accused assailant from approaching or interacting with the victim/survivor.
 The school is prohibited from allowing or encouraging mediation and instead should conduct a formal disciplinary hearing if sought by the victim/survivor.
-Universities should not make the student pay costs of necessary accommodations required to continue education after experiencing sexual violence.
+Universities should not make the student pay the costs of necessary accommodations required to continue education after experiencing sexual violence.

 Are Universities Protecting Their Star Athletes From Title IX Prosecution?

-Just last month, Florida State University settled their federal Title IX lawsuit with Erica Kinsman, former student who said she was raped by quarterback Winston in 2012.
+Just last month, Florida State University settled its federal Title IX lawsuit with Erica Kinsman, a former student who said she was raped by quarterback Winston in 2012.
 When she first made her allegations, the University treated her as if she had committed a crime by reporting the rape by its star quarterback.
 She fought back and persevered.
-The school agreed to pay Kinsman $950,000 including attorney’s fees and a five-year commitment to prevention and training programs to make students more aware of sexual violence.
+The school agreed to pay Kinsman $950,000, including attorney’s fees and a five-year commitment to prevention and training programs to make students more aware of sexual violence.

-This month Peyton Manning was identified in a Title IX complaint against the University of Tennessee, just two days after his Super Bowl victory.
+This month, Peyton Manning was also identified in a Title IX complaint against the University of Tennessee, just two days after his Super Bowl victory.
 The lawsuit was filed by six female students who claim that the university violated Title IX.
-The women state that the University fostered a “hostile sexual environment and culture” that enabled sexual violence, especially by student athletes.
+The women state that the University fostered a “hostile sexual environment and culture” that enabled sexual violence, especially by student-athletes.
 The lawsuit also claims that when acts of violence by athletes were reported by the women, the University administration acted with “deliberate indifference” and repeated “grossly inadequate discipline and resolution in favor of male, ‘major sport’ athletes.”
 This case is still pending.

 At Cory Watson Attorneys, we believe that every voice should be heard.
-Our attorneys are here to provide a legal help to redress such grievances.
+Our attorneys are here to provide legal help.
 As advocates for victims and survivors of sexual violence, our attorneys seek to ensure that students get the justice they deserve.
-Sexual abusers must be held accountable; likewise, people in a position of authority who fails to protect those in their care, must be held responsible for what happens under their watch.
+Sexual abusers must be held accountable, and authority figures who fail to protect those in their care must be held responsible for what happens under their watch.